-A public document issued in another country must be first certified in order to be used before Polish courts and other authorities.
+order to be used before Polish courts and other authorities.

-In the case of documents intended for circulation in states that are parties to the Hague Convention of 5 October 1961 Abolishing the Requirement of Legalisation for Foreign Public Documents, the certification is done by an apostille.
-It can take two forms: of an annotation (e.g. a seal or stamp) affixed directly to the document being certified or of a separate document.
+In the case of documents intended for circulation in the states that are parties to the Hague Convention of 5 October 1961 Abolishing the Requirement of Legalisation for Foreign Public Documents, the certification is done with an apostille.
+It can take two forms: an annotation (e.g. a seal or stamp) affixed directly to the document being certified or a separate document.
 Apostille is designed to certify the authenticity of a document according to the law applicable at the place of issuing that document in respect of its form, issuance by the relevant authority, as well as authenticity of the stamp affixed and signatures made on the document.
 In short, apostille makes it possible for a foreign document to be used legally in a different country.